hugokinahan/sei-project-4/README.md

     posted_offers = PopulatedOfferSerializer(many=True)
 ```

-The challenging element of this was staying on top of these relationships and understanding where they needed to be used.
+The challenging element of this was staying on top of these relationships as we added extra features like favouriting properties and following other users.
+Understanding where they needed to be used was key to the fluidity of the application.

 # Wins

 # Future Features